 The METRANS Executive Committee will make final project selections, taking into account reviewer evaluations, programmatic priorities, and prior project performance.
+For Caltrans funded projects, Caltrans will approve selected projects.
 Executive Committee members are allowed to submit proposals, but are not allowed to be present during deliberations and voting related to their proposals.